How does counselling work?

 How many counselling sessions will I need?

 I have experience with both short term (1-6 sessions) and longer term work (over 6 sessions).
 The number of sessions and frequency varies from person to person depending on the circumstances.
-Usually at the conclusion of the first appointment I will be able to let you know how many sessions I would recommend.
+Usually at the conclusion of the first appointment I/we will be able to have a better idea how many sessions would be helpful.
 I appreciate that what is recommended may not always be affordable and I am willing to discuss an arrangement that would best fit your situation.
 Sometimes meeting less frequently can work well.

 What about confidentiality?